crf8472/libarcstk/DESIGN.md

 - When it is arcstk-global, it should have ``extern`` linkage to avoid unnecessary instances.
-- What is declared and used only within a ``.cpp`` file must have internal linkage, usually by putting it an unnamed namespace.
-Avoid the ``static`` qualifier for defining linkage.
+- What is declared and used only within a ``.cpp`` file must have internal linkage, usually by putting it in an unnamed namespace.
+Avoid the ``static`` qualifier for only defining linkage.

 ## Header files